 After holding numerous listening sessions for public feedback, the U.S. Department of Labor (“DOL”) has issued a revised increase to the minimum salary threshold for white-collar exemptions.
 The DOL’s proposal included raising the minimum salary requirement for being considered an exempt employee from an annual salary of $23,660 to $35,308.
 This could cause over a million workers to become eligible to receive overtime pay when working over 40 hours in a work week.

-According to the ...Continue Reading →
+This proposal comes in response to the backlash ...Continue Reading →

 Patriot Well Solutions , one of the leading providers of wireline and coiled tubing service in the United States, has just been sued over failing to pay its employees the proper wages.
 There are a significant number of potentially affected employees throughout the nation working on projects for Patriot in Wyoming, Colorado, North Dakota and Texas.
 The affected job titles include Wireline Operators, equipment operators, and other similarly situated workers.

 Despite the fact that these laborers are considered non-exempt employees, meaning ...Continue Reading →

 The restaurant industry is notorious for cheating workers from receiving their pay in accordance with the law.
 Often times tipped workers in restaurants are paid less than the minimum wage, not paid overtime at time and one half, forced to complete hours of prepping and cleaning without the correct pay or paid a set salary instead of an hourly rate.
 In this specific matter, it was made clear ...Continue Reading →